Alexi Tsorba

 About

+By training, he holds a degree in electrical engineering and a master's in music technology from England, with research on 3D sound and ambisonics.
 He's also trained in Reiki, recently taken up Tai Chi and archery, and spent twelve years carrying a story in his head before finally writing it down.

 The Line Between Things is his debut novel.
 It won't be his last.